MeowB/user-manager--CRM-frontend/docs/PROCESS.md

 5. Explicitly handle loading and error states in the UI.

 #### Deliverables:
 	- TanStack Query client and provider wired into the app
 	- A mock users data source with async behavior and error simulation
 	- A User page fetching data through TanStack Query
 	- A simple list rendering user information
 	- Clear loading and error states displayed to the user

 > **Note:** This phase focuses on data fetching and server-state management only.
 The mock API mirrors a real backend response allowing for future integration.

+---

+### 6. Users Table Integration with shadcn/ui
+This step enhances the Users page by integrating a structured table component from shadcn/ui, improving data presentation while maintaining existing data-fetching logic.

+**Purpose:** To upgrade the Users page UI by replacing the basic list with a well-structured table component, demonstrating the ability to integrate third-party UI libraries without altering the underlying data logic.

+#### Approach:
+1. Install and configure shadcn/ui in the project.
+2. Create a reusable UsersTable component using shadcn/ui table primitives.
+3. Pass the fetched users data to the UsersTable component.
+4. Display user data in a table layout with columns for Email, Role,.
+5. Ensure that the TanStack Query setup and API contracts remain unchanged.

+#### Deliverables:
+	- shadcn/ui installed and configured
+	- A reusable UsersTable component
+	- Users page displaying data in a structured table format

+---

 ### Next Step
-Improve data presentation by replacing the basic users list with a structured table component, without changing the existing data-fetching logic.
+Improve the usability and clarity of the Users page by adding basic UX refinements, without introducing new data-fetching logic or CRUD functionality.

 Key tasks include:
-- Install and configure shadcn/ui
-- Create a reusable UsersTable component
-- Display useres data in a table layout with columns for Name, Email, Role.
+- Handle the empty users state with clear message
+- Improve the visual representation of user status
+- apply minimal table-level polish for readability (striped rows, hover effects)
-- keep TanStack Query setup and API contracts unchanged.
+- Keep tanStack Query and shadcn/ui integration intact

+### UX & Visual Enhancements Checklist

+- [ ] Page title above the table
+- [ ] Optional short description under the title
+- [ ] Empty state message when no users are available
+- [ ] Visual status indicator for user status (active / disabled)
+- [ ] Improved table spacing and alignment for readability
+- [ ] Subtle visual boundary around the table container

-**Goal:** By the end of this session, the Users page displays real data fetched through TanStack Query.
+**Goal:** By the end of this session, the Users page clearly communicates all relevant user states and feels complete from a UX standpoint.